51x/PTZ/README.md

 Works on Debian if the dependencies are met or on Kali.
 Probably works on Pentoo also.

-Installing after you have the dependencies: cp profile_files/.* -R ~/
+Installing full console after you have the dependencies: cp profile_files/.* -R ~/

+Using only the pentest function can be done be including: pentest_functions.zsh

 Functions